KolkataCivicData/KolkataCivicData.github.io/README.md

 # KolkataCivicData.github.io
-What Does Govt Data Tells Us?
+What Do Govt Data Tells Us?